Ten Symptoms of High Cholesterol You Shouldn’t Ignore

 The liver is responsible for producing most of the cholesterol in your body, though you can also absorb it from foods that contain cholesterol.
 The problem is that, even though many organs need it, too much cholesterol causes irreparable damage.
 In fact, high cholesterol is a potential killer.

-The most worrisome thing is that many are unaware that they have it in high quantities since it isn’t usually manifested by blunt symptoms.
+The most worrying thing is that many people are unaware that they have it in high amounts since, in general, high cholesterol doesn’t present any strong symptoms.

-Consequently, it can lead to the development of more serious health problems, such as arteriosclerosis, hypertension, and kidney failure.
-Because of this, it’s very important to identify any signs that could help detect any problems early on.
+In turn, this leads to the development of more serious health conditions such as arteriosclerosis, hypertension, and kidney failure.
+Due to this, it’s essential to know some signs that could be decisive for its detection.

 1. Swelling and numbness of limbs